 CSS align-items, is used in flexbox containers to align the flex items, if there is an extra white-space.

 It is used to define how the browser distributes space between and around flex items.

-It can be only used if the container has more than one line, if only one line is used no effect will occur.
+It can be only used if the container has more than one line, because if only one line is present no effect will occur.

 CSS align-items property values